Summary of Roswell Press Reports

 * Reported about first 1-1/2 hours of the story afterwards; missing positive weather officer identification and

-* Added statements from Ramey (separate AP update in Herald-Express story)
+* Added statements from Ramey (separate AP update in Herald-Express story, main part of Miami Herald

 -- Ramey's generic debris descriptions (box-kite, tinfoil, etc.) to Pentagon by phone.
 Also claimed